-This week marks the second anniversary of moving from our (mostly) beloved city of Philadelphia to Houston, Texas.
+This week marks the third anniversary of moving from our (mostly) beloved city of Philadelphia to Houston, Texas.
 Since I consider myself an East Coast Liberal, the move did not make a lot of sense, but my wife had an opportunity with Texas Children’s Hospital that we just could not pass up.

-So, two years in, I still miss Philadelphia (although not so much in the winter), but life in Houston is not all that bad.
+So, three years in, I still miss Philadelphia (although not so much in the winter), but life in Houston is not all that bad.
 In fact, I tell people when they ask me how I like it that I am really disappointed…that I don’t hate it.

 There are certainly some negatives to living here:

 - Houston is also unbelievably flat.
 As a cyclist, that means there really is no good riding that does not involve at least an hour drive.
-I regularly go for forty mile rides here and gain a total of 40 feet in elevation.
+I regularly go for forty-mile rides here and gain a total of 40 feet in elevation.
 My driveway in Sausalito had more than that.
 Add that the road surfaces are absolutely atrocious and it is safe to say that cycling here is, well, not good.

 - Air conditioning is a way of life.
 There are few things I enjoy more than sleeping with the windows open.
 I was notorious for doing that in college, even in the winter, and I went to school in Maine.
 Not in Houston.
 The air conditioning is on pretty much 24/7/365.
 Our first Christmas in Texas?
 85 degrees.